Ian Thomas (town clerk)

 Ian Cornelius Thomas (born 15 September 1969), is a British local government official.

-Having served in local government for over 20 years, in 2023 Thomas was appointed as the 51st Town Clerk of London and Chief Executive of the City of London Corporation.
+Having worked in local government for over 20 years, in 2023 Thomas was appointed as the 51st Town Clerk of London and Chief Executive of the City of London Corporation.

 Early life

 Born in Sheffield, South Yorkshire, Thomas originally trained to be a footballer and was signed to Sheffield United until suffering a back injury; he is related to Dame Jessica Ennis-Hill.

 Thomas attended Newfield Secondary School, Sheffield, before studying Professional Practice (Change Management) at Lancaster University, graduating MA in 2007.

 Career

 Thomas started his career in public service at Trafford Council in 1999, before joining Derbyshire County Council (2006–14), becoming Director of Children’s Services from 2011 to 2014: during this time, the number of children in Derbyshire who achieved five or more GCSEs trebled in a single year.
 Ofsted praised Thomas's leadership for creating "a culture of learning, support and challenge".